-Travelers are now likely to spend more time perusing your hotel website, reading your reviews and considering the advantages of your location and amenities.
-Take this opportunity to influence them at every touchpoint by having a compelling website experience, good management of your review channels and a unified brand message across your entire web presence.
+Travelers are now likely to spend more time perusing your hotel website, reading your reviews, and considering the advantages of your location and amenities.
+Take this opportunity to influence them at every touchpoint by having a compelling website experience, good management of your review channels, and a unified brand message across your entire web presence.

 Uncertainty and Fear Looms Over Everything

-Flexible cancellation policies along with emphasis on cleanliness and safety at your property can go a long way to making guests feel better about booking with you.
+Flexible cancellation policies along with an emphasis on cleanliness and safety at your property can go a long way to making guests feel better about booking with you.